linroger/Wealth-of-Nations/Financial Instruments/Assignments/Financial Instruments Practice Midterm Solutions.md

 and
 $$F_{0, 1}=1.3\times e^{(0.025-0.03)\times1}=1.29$$
 Hedge: buy 6%/2 × 1 milllion = 30,  000 Euros forward at the 6 month rate of 1.3 and buy 1,  030,  000 Euros forward at the 1 year rate of 1.29.
 (b) (10 points) Suppose the day after you signed your forward contract in part (a) above,  the spot exchange rate between dollars and Euros is 1.29 dollars per Euro (USD/EUR).
-Yields (c.c.) in the LIBOR market are now:
+Yields (c.c.) in the [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] market are now:
 | Maturity              | USD   | Euro   |
 |-----------------------|-------|--------|
 | 6 months (less a day) | 2%    | 2%     |